 The Wellness Program is an initiative by the Diocese of Wilmington to promote the maintenance of good health.
-Employees and spouses who are enrolled in the medical plan are asked to have an annual physical and bloodwork and to submit a completed physician results form to the wellness vendor between April 1 and the following March 31 every year.
+Employees and spouses who are enrolled in the medical plan are asked to have an annual preventative exam as part of the Highmark wellness program between January 1 and December 31 every year.
+It is important that the employee informs the physician that he/she is requesting his/her annual preventative exam as part of an employer wellness program.
+This will ensure the exam is billed with an eligible preventative exam code so that the employee receives the proper credit for the program.

 Employees and/or spouses who choose not to participate in the program will receive the Non-Wellness premium for the following plan year (additional \$100 per employee and \$100 per spouse, monthly).